Yip Pin Xiu: 2008 Summer Paralympics

 Yip started her 2008 Summer Paralympic Games campaign by breaking another world record, clocking 57.04 seconds in the women's 50 metres freestyle heats.
 However, she was narrowly beaten by Mexican swimmer Patricia Valle in the finals, clinching a silver medal with a time of 57.43 seconds.
 In the women's 50 metres backstroke heats, she posted a time of 57.92 seconds, taking two seconds off her own world record.
 She then swam the women's 50 metres backstroke finals in a time of 58.75 seconds to win the gold medal.
 After she returned to Singapore, the president conferred Yip a state medal, the Meritorious Service Medal.

 The success of Yip and Laurentia Tan, who won two bronze medals in equestrian events, sparked public debate about the treatment and recognition of disabled athletes in Singapore.
 Letters to The Straits Times criticised the poor coverage of the Paralympics.
-Many Singaporeans also commented about the disparity of the cash awards handed out by the government: S$1,000,000 for an Olympic gold and S$100,000 for a Paralympic gold.
+Many Singaporeans also commented about the disparity of the cash awards handed out by the government: In 2008, it was S$1,000,000 for an Olympic gold and S$100,000 for a Paralympic gold.
 When the issues were raised in Parliament, MCYS parliamentary secretary Teo Ser Luck promised to study plans to give disabled athletes greater support and to include them in sporting programmes such as Project 0812, a training programme for top Singaporean sportspeople.
-Two months later, the cash rewards for Paralympic medals were doubled and funding for the Singapore National Paralympic Council was increased.
+Two months later, the cash rewards for Paralympic medals were doubled to S$200,000 and funding for the Singapore National Paralympic Council (SNPC) was increased.

 2015 Asian Paralympics

-At the 8th ASEAN Para Games in 2015, she was the torch lighter with Tay Wei Ming and Gan Kai Hong Aloysius.
+At the 8th ASEAN Para Games in 2015, Yip was the torch lighter with Tay Wei Ming and Gan Kai Hong Aloysius.